 It manages running Application Masters in the cluster, i.e., it is responsible for starting application masters and for monitoring and restarting them on different nodes in case of failures.

 It is the slave daemon of Yarn.
 NM is responsible for containers monitoring their resource usage and reporting the same to the ResourceManager.
 Manage the user process on that machine.
 Yarn NodeManager also tracks the health of the node on which it is running.
 The design also allows plugging long-running auxiliary services to the NM; these are application-specific services, specified as part of the configurations and loaded by the NM during startup.
-For MapReduce applications on YARN, a shuffle is a typical auxiliary service loaded by the NMs. follow this Hadoop Yarn Node Manager guide to learn Node Manager in detail.
+A shuffle is a typical auxiliary service by the NMs for MapReduce applications on YARN

 One application master runs per application.
 It negotiates resources from the resource manager and works with the node manager.
 It Manages the application life cycle.